Ousseni Bouda: Professional career

 On January 6, 2022, Bouda was announced as one of the eight members of the 2022 Generation Adidas class ahead of the 2022 MLS SuperDraft.
-Five days later, he was chosen by the San Jose Earthquakes as their first choice and the eighth overall choice in the MLS SuperDraft.
+Five days later, he was chosen by the San Jose Earthquakes as their first and the eighth overall selection in the MLS SuperDraft.
+Bouda made his professional debut on March 5th, 2022, as a substitute in San Jose's draw with the Columbus Crew.
+Bouda made his first professional start and scored his first professional goal on April 19, 2022, in San Jose's 5–0 victory over Bay Cities FC in the Third Round of the 2022 U.S. Open Cup.
+Bouda also played three matches with San Jose Earthquakes II in MLS Next Pro during the 2022 season, scoring 2 goals.